jefferyphein/sam-sync-test/README.md

 source code.

-When any of the files located in your lambda directory are modified, the `build-HelloWorldFunction` build target is run, setting things up for you automatically.
+When any of the files located in your lambda directory are modified, the `build-HelloWorldFunction` build target will be run locally, then synchronized with AWS.